 - Beneficial to all parties involved

-- Motivating
+- Motivating, positive and constructive

-- Develop and extend the learning process
+- Developing and extending the learning process

-- Have a clear and specific focus
+- Clear and have a specific focus

-- Use appropriate vocabulary

 - Modelled so vocabulary and expectation links to learning

-- Preserves self-esteem of all involved

-An example that could be used is "Two stars and a wish".
+An example that could be used is "A star and a wish".
 This is when a child evaluates another pupil's work through commenting on two things that are good and one suggestion about what could be improved.
 This model may vary according to the age of the pupils but the emphasis should be on the positive.
 E.g. I like....
 Next time try....